jongiddy/sublime-gidterm/README.md

 If the existing tab contains a file, the shell will be in the same directory.

 GidTerm shows a prompt panel for running commands and a read-only display window for viewing output.
+Output appears in the display window once it has scrolled off the top of the terminal.

 Typing in either view sends text to the terminal, except for control keys.